Group3-CLIP/CLIP_Caption/README.md

 ```

 ## Acknowledgments
 This repository is heavily based on [CLIP](https://github.com/openai/CLIP) and [Hugging-faces](https://github.com/huggingface/transformers) repositories.
-For training we used the data of [COCO dataset](https://cocodataset.org/#home) and [Conceptual Captions](https://ai.google.com/research/ConceptualCaptions/).
+For training, the authors of the original paper used the data of [COCO dataset](https://cocodataset.org/#home) and [Conceptual Captions](https://ai.google.com/research/ConceptualCaptions/).

 ## Contact
+For any inquiry regarding finetuning, please contact us at:

-For any inquiry please contact us at our email addresses: ron.mokady@gmail.com or amirhertz@mail.tau.ac.il.
+For any inquiry regarding the implementation of the original paper, please contact the authors at their email addresses: ron.mokady@gmail.com or amirhertz@mail.tau.ac.il.